precice/tutorials/channel-transport/README.md

 ## Post-processing

-All solvers generate `vtk` files which can visualized using, e.g., ParaView.
+All solvers generate `vtk` files which can be visualized using, e.g., ParaView.